zulip/zulip/templates/zerver/help/add-or-remove-users-from-a-stream.md

 ## Add users to a stream

-Anyone (other than guests) subscribed to a stream can add users to that stream.
+By default, anyone (other than guests) subscribed to a stream can add users to that stream.
 Additionally, anyone (other than guests) can add users to a public stream, whether or not they are subscribed to the stream.

+Organization administrators can configure which [roles](/help/roles-and-permissions) have access to [add other users to a stream][configure-invites].

 {start_tabs}